GTRekter/Aetomatismos/README.md

 # Aetomatismos
 This repository contains a bash script that will create and configure Azure DevOps according to a configuration JSON.
-It use both Azure APIs and Azure DevOps module.
+It use both Azure APIs and Azure DevOps CLI module.

 |Category|Feature|Command|Documentation|Supported|Configured|
 |---|---|---|---|---|---|